San Diego Rideshare Assault and Battery Defense Attorneys

 - Simple assault can lead to up to 6 months in jail and fines up to $1,000.

 - Simple battery can lead to penalties of up to six months in jail, and fines up to $2,000, or probation.

-If you drive for Uber, Lyft, or Sidecar and have been accused of assault and battery, exercise your right to remain silent, and contact jD Law Criminal Defense Attorneys immediately.
+If you drive for Uber, Lyft, or Sidecar and have been accused of assault and battery in San Diego, exercise your right to remain silent, and contact jD Law Criminal Defense Attorneys immediately.
 James N. Dicks, our firm’s founder, is a former L.A.
 Police Department investigator, and is a Certified Criminal Law Specialist.
 For a free consultation to discuss your case, contact us at (760) 630-2000.